Aeroméxico Flight 576: Perpetrator

 Federal Public Security Secretary Genaro García Luna, speaking at a press conference shortly afterwards, identified the individual as José Marc Flores Pereira (aka "Jósmar"), a Bolivian citizen.
 García Luna also reported that Flores had served prison time in Santa Cruz de la Sierra.
 While Flores claimed divine guidance for his hijacking action, local media noted that he had a history of drug- and alcohol-related problems.

 Flores asserted mystical, religious motives for the hijacking, claiming that the date the hijacking took place was 9/9/09, which is the allegedly satanic number 666 upside down.
 A non-explosive construction consisting of two fruit juice cans, filled with dirt, and adorned with light bulbs was found in his possession.

 Quintana Roo State Congressman Hernán Villatoro (of the Labor Party) was on board the flight and said, in a radio interview, that the hijacker was carrying a Bible, issued a series of religious prophecies, and warned that President Calderón should not attend the traditional Independence Day festivities in Mexico City's Zócalo on 16 September because of an impending earthquake.

 On 19 May 2011, Flores was sentenced to seven years and seven months in prison for the hijacking.
 After over a year of appeals, Flores' prison sentence was overturned by an appeals court in September 2012, citing evidence that Flores has mental illness; instead, Flores was moved to a rehabilitation center for treatment.
-He was released from custody in September, 2014 after a judge ruled that his sentence of four years of psychiatric treatment should begin from the date he was first captured and imprisoned, in 2009, and not starting in 2012, when he was sentenced.
+He was released from custody in September, 2014 after a judge ruled that his sentence of four years of psychiatric treatment should begin from the date he was first captured and imprisoned, in 2009, and not from 2012, when he was sentenced.